Tow Truck Operator

 - an understanding of the locking mechanisms of different types of vehicles

 - basic mechanical skills to fix minor mechanical problems or release handbrakes

 - knowledge of their local area.

 If tow truck operators tow heavy vehicles, they need to know about the New Zealand Transport Agency's overweight and over-dimension vehicle policies and permits.

 Tow truck operators:

 - usually do shift work, including nights or weekends, and are not allowed to work for more than 13 hours in one day or 70 hours in one week

 - work from their truck and depot, and outside on roadsides and in parking lots

-- work in conditions that can be dangerous, such as accident scenes and busy roads.
+- work in conditions that can be hazardous, such as accident scenes and busy roads.

 What's the job really like?